- Current curriculum vitae or resume including full name, address, e-mail address and details of academic and/or professional status

 Award selection includes:

-- Successful submission of abstract to the Krakow, Poland meeting
+- Successful abstract submission to the ISS/WSC Meeting

 - Accomplishments and career goals